rgeraldes24/solc/docs/using-the-compiler.rst

             // and inline assembly.
             // It is activated together with the global optimizer setting
             // and can be deactivated here.
-            // Before Solidity 0.6.0 it had to be activated through this switch.
+            // Before Hyperion 0.6.0 it had to be activated through this switch.
             "yul": false,
             // Tuning options for the Yul optimizer.
             "yulDetails": {